4 Benefits of Maintaining a Healthy Lifestyle

 4 Benefits of Maintaining a Healthy Lifestyle - PrudentWellness.com

 Somewhere along the way, you’ve heard that being healthy is essential, but you may not fully realize why it’s necessary.
 The benefits of maintaining a healthy lifestyle are so high that some industries go to great lengths to divert your attention elsewhere to keep you from living a healthy lifestyle.
-They know that if you live a simple healthy lifestyle, chances are you won’t need them; if you don’t, they won’t get your money.
+They know that if you live a simple healthy lifestyle, chances are you won’t need them, and if you don’t need them, they won’t be getting your money.

 I’ve listed four significant benefits that are not in any particular order.
 Some may be more important than others, but all are a noticeable benefit of maintaining a healthy lifestyle.

 The pharmaceutical industry has the nickname of Big Pharma for a reason.
 According to the US Government Accountability Office, from 2006 through 2015, pharmaceutical sales revenue increased from $534 billion to $775 billion, with an annual average profit margin of 15% to 20%.
-The average yearly profit margin across non-drug companies was only 4% to 9%.
+For comparison, the average yearly profit margin across non-drug companies was only 4% to 9%.

-Big Pharma has been brainwashing the general public into believing taking drugs to function correctly is reasonable.
+Big Pharma has been brainwashing the general public into believing it’s reasonable to take drugs to function correctly.
 If you don’t think I’m telling you the truth, watch their TV commercials; everybody’s happy, and the weather is perfect.
 Who doesn’t want to live like that?
-Instead of watching the pleasant and comforting scenes, pay attention to the side effects; they’re just as bad as the condition the drug treats, if not worse!
+Instead of watching the pleasant and comforting scenes, pay attention to the side effects; they’re just as bad as the condition the drug is treating if not worse!

-Don’t get me wrong; I’m not saying all drugs are harmful, and you should never take them.
+Don’t get me wrong; I’m not saying that all drugs are harmful and that you should never take any of them.
 Some medications are beneficial and have helped people manage their daily activities better (i.e., insulin for type 1 diabetes).
 However, there are situations when the best course of action is improving the diet and exercise program instead of taking harmful drugs (i.e., statins for cholesterol).

 A few years back, my husband’s cholesterol was at levels that caused his doctor to be concerned, so he was prescribed Lipitor.
 I strongly advised him not to take it and to investigate the side effects of statins.
 Thankfully, he decided to take his health into his own hands by improving his diet and exercise.
 Today his cholesterol levels are in the normal range, and as a bonus, we saved money by cutting out Big Pharma.